BBITWestin/CI-CD-Pipeline-Challenges/Auth/Auth-Challenges.md

 [Azure Active Directory B2C](https://learn.microsoft.com/en-us/azure/active-directory-b2c/overview) provides business-to-customer identity as a service.

 - [Technical and feature overview of Azure Active Directory B2C](https://learn.microsoft.com/en-us/azure/active-directory-b2c/technical-overview)
-- Azure AD seems to lack any sort of dedicated method of permission based access conrol or even claims based.
-Although they do offer custom user attibutes and claims leaving it up to us.
-Its questionable if we can integrate these custom attibutes into our app, meaning how can user1A manage user1B's custom atributes in our frontend? `More research needed`.
+- Azure AD seems to lack any sort of dedicated method of permission based access control or even claims based.
+Although they do offer custom user attributes and claims leaving it up to us.
+Its questionable if we can integrate these custom attributes into our app, meaning how can user1A manage user1B's custom attributes in our frontend? `More research needed`.

 ### Auth0